LLZ-2: Roze Island

 Franchises, knock offs, and spiritual successors popped up, populating the once empty lot into a hub of lust seekers.
 Although each store will cater to their own niche, there is a template for their business.
 Not out of regulation, but from a simple economical practicalities.

-One of the business owners in the island is a former worker herself, Hana.
-She started at the age of 20 and is now an entrepreneur by the age of 40, which no one would expect by how young and smooth her skin looks.
-She worked at a respectable establishments in the red district, “The Mirrors Palace”.
+Hana is a business owner herself, started at the age of 20 and is now an entrepreneur by 40, which no one would expect by how young and smooth her skin feels.
+She worked at a respectable establishments in the red district, “Mirrors Palace”.
 It happens to be their next destination, Jackson had already planned ahead.

 Lukman is currently drinking his cup of tea, right outside a cafe.
 The evening sky is orange and the clouds is thinly distributed throughout.
 People passing by, minding their own business.
 Chirps of birds called out to their mate, even when the street is busy with activities.
 He is enjoying a book to pass the time, a romantic novel titled, “A Bench Outside”.
 A story of a photographer who likes to take pictures of couples on a bench in the park.
 The story ends beautifully to some, and horribly cliched to the others.
 Either way, this is the tenth time Lukman read the book.

 “Although I’m the owner of this place, it’s actually a franchise.
 I took a deal with some guy called Glasses Man, pretty mysterious but he’s well known around here.
-We have talked a little—” Hana whispers, as if Lukman was not meant to hear it.
+We talked a little—” Hana whispers, as if Lukman was not meant to hear it.

 Lukman raised a part of his eyebrow upon hearing that name.
 Glasses Man, an elusive figure he had heard in passing.
 The grapevine does not know much of him, but The Agency speculated his connections with Milium’s officials.
 Lukman has a duty to report this upstairs, but there’s a part of him that wants to enjoy the vacation.
 He turned his brain around while quoting The Republic’s BEP—Business, Employment, and Practice—code number B25 paragraph 1: